markusvoelter/ProgrammingBasics/doc/chapter05_structured/index.md

 Why is this useful?
 Why don't just actually change a member?
 The reason is that this means our programs do not have to deal with time!
-If we were to actually _change_ a value, then we as programmers, and all our tools, will have to track _how a value changes over time_.
+If we were to actually _change_ a value, then we, as programmers, and all our tools, will have to track _how a value changes over time_.
 This makes everything more complicated.
 Sometimes this is in fact necessary, and we will cover changing, or _mutable_ data later in the tutorial.
 But for